haxsaw/hikaru/docs/issues.rst

 can be created.
 However, the **apiextensions** group in the API file contains a reference cycle in terms of the defined types, and hence a topological sort to determine the order of writing classes for these objects isn't possible.
-Therefore, there is currently no support for the objects defined in the ``apiextensions`` group in hikaru.
+Therefore, there is currently no support for the objects defined in the ``apiextensions`` group in Hikaru.
 Solutions for this problem are being considered.

 Long run times for getting formatted Python code